diffusioncon/Crypto-Doctor-Ocean-Protocol/README.md

 # CrypDoc 👨‍⚕️👩‍⚕️
 ![alt text](sketch.png "CrypDoc Sketch")
 ## Inspiration
 Taking advantage of work distribution upon doctors.
-In a capital city the capacity of work might be overflow but on the country side at the same time it might me the other way around.
+In a capital city, the capacity of doctors can quickly be overloaded but on the country side at the same time it might me the other way around.
 We implemented a solution to decentralize work and share tasks cleverly while being secure.

 In addition, we create an incentive for additional diagnoses and the exchange of results of expertise and for research